kdclabs/camptix-kdcpay-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-KDCpay Payment Gateway for CampTix plugin
+KDCpay Payment Platform for CampTix plugin

 == Description ==

-Indian KDCpay Payment Platform for the CampTix plugin.
+KDCpay Payment Platform for the CampTix plugin.

-Take payments in INR through KDCpay using the CampTix plugin.
+Take payments in INR, LKR or USD through KDCpay using the CampTix plugin.
 CampTix plugin needs to be installed and activated for the KDCpay payment platform to work.

 == Installation ==